MCKINSEY & COMPANY

-In 1926, James McKinsey (“Mac”) left his career as professor of accounting at University of Chicago to build a firm that provided finance and budgeting services.
+In 1926, James McKinsey (“Mac”) left his career as a professor of accounting at University of Chicago to build a firm that provided finance and budgeting services.
 In 1933 Marvin Bower joined forces with McKinsey.
 He came with a JD and an MBA from Harvard, setting the tone for the firm’s well-known preference for candidates with impressive academic credentials.
 Following Mac’s early death, Bower reigned for the next two decades, growing the firm into a legitimate force and institutionalizing the management consulting profession.
 Expansion across the U.S. in the 40s gave way to McKinsey’s first international offices in the 50s, and further globalization and the first McKinsey Quarterly in the 60s.
 The next leap in numbers for McKinsey occurred in the 90s under Rajat Gupta, the firm’s first non-American-born managing director.
 It also marked Marvin Bower’s retirement and the establishment of the McKinsey Global Institute.
 In recent years, the firm has been focusing more on expansion in Asia and developing their public sector and social sector practices.

 Early McKinsey leaders like Bower were extremely successful in establishing relationships with C-level executives and convincing business owners of the value of their management consulting services (initially termed management engineering).
 It’s paid off.
 Today, the firm boasts the A-list leaders of the largest companies and governments in the world among their clientele.

 MCKINSEY & COMPANY ORGANIZATION

 McKinsey is a bit like an academic organization.
 Senior partners are like tenured faculty, and new hires are the bright, eager students.
 The firm has about 100 performance cells that are all autonomous, categorized by geographic office, industry practice, or functional practice.
 Beyond that, there’s no hierarchical structure that defines reporting lines.
 Like most management consulting firms, McKinsey operates on an “up or out” basis – consultants must either advance in their careers within a pre-defined timeframe (usually two years) or exit the firm.

 McKinsey works in a wide array of industries, just as you’d expect.
 However, the firm reigns as undisputed king in a few specific areas, like the public sector and education advisory practices.